 At Fog Creek, we only work on products that grow organically from ideas we have in-house.

 We started with tools for software developers.
-Today, our developer tools group produces FogBugz, the world’s best bug tracker, and Kiln, a system for distributed version control with Mercurial and Git, or both at the same time.
+Today, our developer tools group produces FogBugz, the world’s best bug tracker, and Kiln, a system for distributed version control with Git and Mercurial.

 Stack Overflow, the largest question and answer site for programmers, was conceived at Fog Creek but quickly spun off as its own company, Stack Exchange, which now has over 100 Q&A sites and millions of daily visitors.